evanx/component-validator/README.md

 The lifecycle functions:
 - must return an ES6 `Promise`
-- should resolve/reject within a timeout e.g. 10 seconds
+- should resolve/reject within a configured timeout e.g. 8 seconds by default.
 - must be called at most once
 - must be called by the supervisor only
 - are not necessarily idempotent, insomuch as they are called at most once